Shape Security adopts one of malware’s key strategies — altering its code to avoid detection — to protect enterprises from cyberattacks.

 With price points north of $1 million, Shape Security aims to serve enterprises across myriad industries, but some early ShapeShifter adopters are in financial services, health care, and retail.
 ShapeShifter is currently only available as an onsite solution, but the startup is working on a cloud-based version.

 Shape Security is a startup funded by Kleiner Perkins, Venrock, Google Ventures, Allegis Capital, Eric Schmidt's TomorrowVentures, and others.
-Shape is developing an entirely new type of web security product to protect web sites agains... read more »
+Shape is developing an entirely new type of web...
+All Shape Security news »